SCIENTIFIC LEAD AND DIRECTOR: Gabriela Ilie, PhD, Canada

 Scientific Researcher, Department of Radiotherapy and Experimental Cancer Research, Ghent University, Belgium PC-PEP Site PI/Lead

 Dr. Renée Bultijnck is a Scientific Researcher in the Department of Radiotherapy and Experimental Cancer Research at Ghent University.
 Her research focuses on the role of rehabilitation intervention in men with prostate cancer and the influence of cancer therapies in patients’ quality of life and methods to positively influence it.
-The Phase 4 trial in Belgium is anticipated to open by the end of 2023.
+The Phase 4 trial in Belgium officially launched in 2025.

 CANADIAN SITE LEADS: